snapADDY/snapaddy-mapping-doc/_posts/2020-11-08-variables.md

 ---

-snapADDY provides a set of pre-defined <b>variables</b> which allow you to make mappings more flexible.
+snapAddy provides a set of pre-defined <b>variables</b> which allow you to make mappings more flexible.
 Mapping variables represent standard recurring values, such as first name or email address, that you can map to the corresponding fields in your CRM system

 {% raw %}